BenOrourkeGriffith/-1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something new to me was or something I learned was i learnt how to controll the speed of the fan using the accelerometer.
 I also learnt that a G is an acceleration of 9.81 meters per second per second.

-This experiment could be the basis of a real world application such as a deep sea compas as it shows the gravity ehich would alow you to determin up.
+This experiment could be the basis of a real world application such as a deep sea compas as it shows the gravity which would alow you to determin up.